 The 144,000, will be a 144,000, Nathaniels!
 By the way, the company that you and I will keep in Heaven is going to be amazing!
 What a great delight it will be to make the acquaintance of each and every one of these 144,000, men of integrity as we live together with them in eternity.

 Let's step aside for a moment.
 How many of these fellows went out into the Great Tribulation?
-144,000.
-Right?
+144,000, right?
 How many do we find standing here on Heaven’s Mt.
 Zion singing to the Lamb?
 144,000.
 Our God certainly is able to keep of his own, is he not!?
-144,000, went into the Great Tribulation and 144,000, have arrived safely in Heaven.
+144,000, went out into the Great Tribulation and 144,000, have arrived safely in Heaven.
 Jesus keeps his own, beloved.
-Let's take a minute to look at some of our Lord's great promises to that effect in the Scripture.
+Let's take a minute to look at some of our Lord's great promises in Scripture to that effect.
 Job said,